bahrus/proxy-prop/README.md

 <img src="https://badgen.net/bundlephobia/minzip/proxy-prop">

 proxy-prop is a web component that passes a prop from a higher component to downstream siblings.
-It shares much common code and syntax with other components of the [p-et-alia](https://github.com/bahrus/p-et-alia) framework of components, but, like the other components in that framework proxy-prop can serve a useful purpose as a standalone component.
+It shares much common code and syntax with other components of the [p-et-alia](https://github.com/bahrus/p-et-alia) framework of components, but, like the other components in that framework, proxy-prop can serve a useful purpose as a standalone component.

 However, proxy-prop has a significant limitation, described below.

 One of the most boring boilerplate tasks for markup-centric web components (which may see a resurgence with HTML Modules) is passing public properties of the web component down to sub components within its Shadow DOM realm (possibly with some minor modifications).
 And boilerplate JS is expensive, both in terms of performance, and incurs higher risk maintenance costs.
 In other words, proxy-prop places a premium on declarative binding, over boilerplate JS.